Caryatid Building: Hispanic Central Bank

 Old vault of the bank, current Caja de las Letras.

 It was the main seat of the Banco Español del Río de la Plata, later the Central Bank (a private bank), after the merger with that one, in 1947.
 In the illustrations and photographs of the time you can see "CENTRAL BANK" at the crowning of the building.
 In the reforms missed the large central hall, and the view of the stained glass in the dome.
 It was at this time that the building was extended to Barquillo Street, by the architect Manuel Cabanyes, in a project that did not respect the continuity with the original.
 Since 1929 the building has been close to the Official College of Architects of Madrid.

 After the merger of the Central Bank with the Banco Hispanoamericano, it became the headquarters of the new Banco Central Hispano (BCH).
-It then became part of Santander Group's assets as the two entities merged and was eventually sold to the Madrid City Council, which was subsequently exchanged with the Spanish Government in 2003 in exchange for the Palacio de Comunicaciones (another building designed by Palacios).
+It then became part of Santander Group's assets as the two entities merged and was eventually sold to the Madrid City Council, which was subsequently exchanged with the Spanish government in 2003 in exchange for the Palacio de Comunicaciones (another building designed by Palacios).
 It is included in the Catalog of Protected Buildings of the General Urban Planning Plan of Madrid.
 This category includes those buildings that are considered of some relevance both in the history of art and in Spanish or Madrid architecture, or that are a milestone in the urban fabric of the city.

 Cervantes Institute Headquarters

 Logo of Cervantes Institute at the entrance of the building.

-At the beginning of the 21st century, it became the first headquarters of the Cervantes Institute, a public cultural institution under the Ministry of Foreign Affairs of Spain, used in a center for exhibitions and for offices.
-The Cervantes Institute icon (design by Enric Satué) is placed on the cover of the building, located between the caryatids in October 2006.
-On October 12, 2006, it is inaugurated by the kings of Spain, King Juan Carlos I and Queen Sofia.
+At the beginning of the 21st century, it became the first headquarters of the Cervantes Institute, a public cultural institution under the Ministry of Foreign Affairs of Spain, used as a center for exhibitions and for offices.
+The Cervantes Institute icon (designed by Enric Satué) is placed on the cover of the building, located between the caryatids in October 2006.
+On October 12, 2006, it was inaugurated by King Juan Carlos I and Queen Sofia.
 The second headquarters, which is used as a teacher training center, is located in the Colegio del Rey de Alcalá de Henares.
 The employees of various offices in Madrid, including those from the Palace of the Trinity, meet in the premises of this new building.
 The remodeled building will accommodate the offices that will attend the administration, the exhibition halls and an auditorium for a capacity of 1200 people.